-Residents of Providence have been furious about the overnight parking ban and it’s finally about to be repealed, with a pilot resident permit parking program.
+Residents of Providence have been furious about the overnight parking ban and it finally was changed, with a pilot resident permit parking program.
 But that’s little consolation to me.

 Since I couldn’t appeal the ticket, I simply didn’t pay.
 My budget for this trip was very tight and I couldn’t afford to throw away $20.
 But more importantly, I refuse to pay money for violating an ordinance that I couldn’t possibly have known existed.
 In fact, it’s my belief that Providence’s overnight parking ban exists merely as a way to extort money from unsuspecting out-of-towners.

 I later received notices from a collection agency stating that I owed $60 due to interest and penalties.
 Fortunately, I knew about the Fair Debt Collection Practices Act, a law that enables consumers who are being hounded by collection agencies to send them a letter informing them that you dispute the debt and you have no intention of paying.

 Once the agency receives this letter from you, they are legally required to stop contacting you.
 Their only recourse at that point, if they really want to force you to pay, is to file a lawsuit.
 Most agencies just don’t bother, especially if the amount in question is small.